slash4-de/openstack/source/day1.rst

 Next, you need to add some more detailed information about the subnet.
 	d.
 Under Subnet Details tab, make sure that the 'Enable DHCP' option is on.

-Under 'Allocation Pools' mention the starting IP address and the ending IP address separated by a comma.
+		4.1	Under 'Allocation Pools', mention the starting IP address and the ending IP address separated by a comma.
 Instances will be assigned IP addresses within this range.

-Set the DNS name server addresses as 8.8.4.4 and 8.8.8.8 on two separate lines respectively and click Create.
+		4.2	Set the DNS name server addresses as 8.8.4.4 and 8.8.8.8 on two separate lines respectively and click Create.

-Leave the 'Host routes' option as empty.
+		4.3	Leave the 'Host routes' option as empty.

-These DNS addresses belong to google and can be used as public DNS addresses.
+		4.4	These DNS addresses belong to google and can be used as public DNS addresses.
 The steps are also shown in this image:

 |image7|